 —Current Upper Sixth student

 Our Sixth Form teaching team are experts in their field who are committed to nurturing academic excellence in each girl.
-They deliver an innovative and rigorous curriculum, brought together in our Neligan Programme, which instils both a love of their subjects and of independent scholarship more broadly.
+They deliver an innovative and rigorous curriculum, which instils both a love of their subjects and of independent scholarship more broadly.

 The close and supportive relationships which result from this approach ensure that every girl is recognised for her academic potential and we are adept at supporting the individual learning needs of all girls.
 Research has demonstrated that different behaviours and approaches to learning arise not because ‘girls are girls’, but because they tend to adapt their behaviour to co-educational contexts.
 It really is a privilege to be able to witness students excel academically in this girls-only environment every day.